-A high risk business environment should address safety and health concerns of the people working in it.
-Industries such as construction and mining are considered as high risk businesses, as their workplaces are highly prone to accidents.
+A high-risk business environment should address the safety and health concerns of the people working in it.
+Industries such as construction and mining are considered high-risk businesses, as their workplaces are highly prone to accidents.
 Hence, these businesses are highly susceptible to face compensation claims by the employees, making employers spend huge amounts on worker’s compensation claims.

 How many times have you heard an enthusiastic claims manager agonize over the decision of replacing an existing risk management information system only to find the new one was worse than the old?
 No one wants to own up to the responsibility of a bad decision.

 A goal of all occupational safety programs should be to instill a safe work environment.
 This means you need to capture the right information associated with incidents.
 How is your claims management system helping you to effectively accomplish that?

 Managing risk is essential in every organization to accomplish its key objectives effectively.
 Risk management not only requires a reliable process to capture risks but also needs a mechanism to document and administer the organization’s response.
 Spreadsheets are commonly used management tools because they are: * Convenient to use: Many people believe that spreadsheets are convenient to collect, code, sort, and analyze data.